In this guide

 What to do following a market correction

-There are certain significant events that should prompt a review of an investment strategy.
+There are certain significant events that should prompt a review of your investment strategy.
 While these include the addition of a new member or a member starting a pension, the ATO also classifies a market correction as a significant event.

-Market volatility and a market correction shouldn’t create panic, or a complete switch from equities into cash, but it does warrant consideration of asset allocations and the growth (equities, property, alternatives) versus defensive (cash and fixed interest) split in a portfolio.
+Market volatility and a market correction shouldn’t create panic, or a complete switch from equities into cash, but it does warrant consideration of asset allocations and the growth (equities, property, alternatives) versus defensive (cash and fixed income) split in a portfolio.

 If, for example, a fall in your fund’s balance reveals your growth allocation was much higher than you realised, you might decide to reduce the asset allocation target for equities in your investment strategy.